SimonMcCallum/ludogogy/Readme.md

 ## Overview

-Ludogogy is a company focused on providing education and services in Game Development and AI.
+Ludogogy (ludogogy.co.nz) is a New Zealand-based company focused on providing education and services in Game Development and AI.
 This website serves as a platform to showcase our services, share educational resources, and demonstrate our capabilities through interactive web demos.

 ## File Structure